ecmwf/open-ecpds/Options.md

 ### ecaccess.loadbalancing
 Enable round-robin load balancing for transfer requests among the specified list of Gateways defined in the "ecaccess.gateway" option.

+## Ecauth Options

+These options help fine-tune the ecauth transfer module and are accessible via the host editor.

+### ecauth.listOptions
+defines how directory listings are displayed.
+Options a, L, t, and r can be combined to include hidden files, follow links, sort by modification time, or reverse the order.
+If no options are set, a standard listing is used.

 ## Ecpds Options